 The Crown Land Management Act 2016 (CLM Act) commenced on 1 July 2018, introducing a consolidated, modern piece of legislation to govern the management of Crown land in NSW.

-The CLM Act falls within the portfolio responsibilities of the Minister for Water, Property and Housing Melinda Pavey, and is administered by the Department of Planning, Industry and Environment – Crown Lands (DPIE – Crown Lands).
+The CLM Act falls within the portfolio responsibilities of the Minister for Lands and Property Steve Kamper, and is administered by the Department of Planning and Environment – Crown Lands (DPE – Crown Lands).

 DPE – Crown Lands continues to be the key contact for councils on broader aspects of the reforms including native title, the Land Negotiation Program, the Crown Reserves Improvement Fund and Crown Roads.